MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/report-builder-functions-previous-function.md

 ---
 title: "Previous function in a Power BI paginated report"
-description: The Previous Function in Report Builder returns the value or the specified aggregate value for the previous instance of an item in a Power BI paginated report.
+description: The Previous function in Power BI Report Builder returns the value or the specified aggregate value for the previous instance of an item in a Power BI paginated report.
 author: maggiesMSFT
 ms.author: maggies
-ms.date: 03/31/2023
+ms.date: 04/28/2023
 ms.service: powerbi
 ms.subservice: report-builder
 ms.topic: conceptual
 ms.custom: updatefrequency5
 ms.reviewer: spendrick
 ---
-# Report Builder functions - Previous function in a Power BI paginated report
+# Previous function in a Power BI paginated report

 [!INCLUDE [applies-yes-report-builder-no-desktop](../../includes/applies-yes-report-builder-no-desktop.md)]